-Because the staging environment is a copy of your production site, your WordPress admin login credentials will be the same for both your live site and staging site, unless you change them after creating your staging environment.
+If the staging environment is a clone of your production site, your WordPress admin login credentials will be the same for both your live and staging sites unless you change them after creating your staging environment.

-Staging sites, by default, will have indexing turned off so that they don’t harm the SEO on your live production site.
-You can check this by going to Settings > Reading in your staging site’s WordPress dashboard.
+You can see the WordPress setting by going to Settings > Reading in your staging site’s WordPress dashboard.
 The option to discourage search engines from indexing the site is checked beside Search Engine Visibility.
-This setting adds the following HTTP header onto your WordPress site.

-Kinsta temporary URLs (including staging URLs) also have a robot-restricting
+Kinsta temporary URLs and staging URLs also have a robot-restricting

-X-Robots-Tag: noindex, nofollow, nosnippet, noarchive HTTP header, meaning the staging-sitename.kinsta.com URLs won’t be indexed by the search engines.
+X-Robots-Tag: noindex, nofollow, nosnippet, noarchive HTTP header, meaning the temporary URLs won’t be indexed by the search engines.

 5. Make Note of Your Login URL

-If you’re using a WordPress plugin that changes your default login URL, the custom part of the URL will get copied over to the staging site.
-Example: http://staging-sitename.temp312.kinsta.cloud/yourcustomlogin
+If you clone your site to staging and use a WordPress plugin that changes your default login URL, the custom part of the URL will get copied over to the staging site.
+Example: http://staging-sitename-environmentname.kinsta.cloud/yourcustomlogin

 6. Staging Should Be Used For Development/Testing Only

-The staging environment should be used for development and testing only.
-Staging isn’t designed to be used as live production sites, and there will be things that don’t function correctly.
+The Standard Staging Environment only has 2 PHP workers, has no option to enable Kinsta’s CDN, and may go to sleep after 24 hours of inactivity.
+Accordingly, it should be used for development and testing only.
+Staging environments (Standard and Premium) aren’t designed to be used for live production sites, and there may be things that don’t function correctly.
 Kinsta is not responsible if you try to use a staging environment for a live site.

 7. Disk Space Excluded From Plan Total